 Start taking bookings

 The word is out and you can start taking bookings.
 Since COVID, bookings have remained all-important.

-ResDiary Lite is the ideal solution for your booking system.
+ResDiary Lite is a great solution for your booking system.
 It only takes a few minutes to set up and when ready you can manage appointments on the go via a smartphone app.
-It’s a good plan to offer a select number of walk-ins too, especially at peak times, as it could increase demand.

 The benefits of outdoor dining

 Whether you are an established business that normally serves food indoors or have a great idea for a new al fresco service, outdoor dining has a number of benefits that make it an appealing option.

 A new revenue stream – If you normally focus on an indoor service, consider how much more revenue can be made by continuing to offer both indoor and outdoor spaces.

 Outdoor dining is a great opportunity for established businesses to make their return.
 It’s also a chance to start a whole new service focused solely on al fresco eating.
 Look past COVID-19 and outdoor dining could be one of the unlikely benefits brought about by the coronavirus pandemic.